gautamsood15/webster/README.md

 Xampp server is required to run the search engine

-Schema for database for saving all the sites data.
+Schema for database for saving all the sites data is also included.

-List of external 4 party CDN used --
+List of external 3rd party CDN used --

 1 bootstrap
 2 jquery